simplejson/simplejson/index.rst

    .. method:: raw_decode(s[, idx=0])

-      Decode a JSON document from *s* (a :class:`str` or :class:`unicode` beginning with a JSON document) starting from the index *idx* and return a 2-tuple of the Python representation and the index in *s* where the document ended.
+      Decode a JSON document from *s* (a :class:`str` beginning with a JSON document) starting from the index *idx* and return a 2-tuple of the Python representation and the index in *s* where the document ended.

       This can be used to decode a JSON document from a string that may have extraneous data at the end, or to decode a string that has a series of